-Heavy computational workloads have traditionally been processed on a CPU, but technology is shifting to a new computing paradigm that relies more on the GPU or a combination of GPU and CPU.
-OpenCL is the widely adopted industry standard for running parallel tasks on CPUs and GPUs using the same code.
-Check out some of the university courses and resources below.
+Heavy computational workloads have traditionally been processed on a CPU, but technology is shifting to a new computing paradigm that relies more on the GPU or an APU.
+OpenCL™ is the widely adopted industry standard for running parallel tasks on CPUs, APUs and GPUs using the same code.
+Check out some of the university resources below.

 Oregon State University is taking its desktop parallel programming course online through its award-winning Ecampus program.
 This course is targeted towards: